bendourthe/computer-vision/Python/README.md

 ## Curv motion capture

 #### Definition
-This folder gathers a few computer vision algorithms written to allow the automated detection of body landmarks on 2D videos (i.e. marker-less motion capture).
+This folder contains a computer vision algorithm written to allow the automated detection of body landmarks on 2D videos (i.e. marker-less motion capture).

 #### Content